KU BEAN LAB

 Graduate Students

-Brandon is a graduate student in the Applied Behavioral Science doctoral program at the University of Kansas.
-He earned his Master's in Clinical Behavioral Psychology at Eastern Michigan University, where his research focused on non-medical prescription stimulant use among undergraduate students and contingency management for opioid use.
+Brandon is a doctoral candidate in the Applied Behavioral Science doctoral program at the University of Kansas.
+Prior to KU, he earned his MS in Clinical Behavioral Psychology at Eastern Michigan University.
+His current research focuses on common behavioral processes and contextual factors that influence drug consumption.
+He was awarded a

 Undergraduate Students